MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ## Configuring Q# projects as external dependencies

 A Q# project can also be configured as an external dependency for other projects, acting much like a library, where the functions and operations in the external Q# project are made available to multiple Q# projects.
-An external dependency can reside on a drive share or in a GitHub repository.
+An external dependency can reside on a drive share or published to a public GitHub repository.

 To use a Q# project as an external dependency, you need to:

 - Add the external project as a dependency in the manifest file of the calling project.
+- If the external project is published to GitHub, add the "files" property to the manifest file of the external project.
 - Add `export` statements to the external project.
 - Add `import` statements to the calling project.

-### Adding dependencies to the manifest files
+### Configuring the manifest files

-External Q# projects can reside on a drive share or in a GitHub repository.
+External Q# projects can reside on a local or network drive share, or published to a public GitHub repository.

 #### The calling project manifest file